buildwithgrove/path/docusaurus/docs/develop/envoy/introduction.md

 ### 6.1.
 Rate Limit Configuration

-1. The `Go External Authorization Server` sets the `x-rl-endpoint-id` and `x-rl-plan` headers if the `GatewayEndpoint` for the request should be rate limited.
+1. The `Go External Authorization Server` sets the `rl-endpoint-id` and `rl-throughput` headers if the `GatewayEndpoint` for the request should be rate limited.

-2. Envoy Proxy is configured to forward the `x-rl-endpoint-id` and `x-rl-plan` headers to the rate limiter service as descriptors.
+2. Envoy Proxy is configured to forward the `rl-endpoint-id` and `rl-throughput` headers to the rate limiter service as descriptors.

    _envoy.yaml_